 - To support theoretical and substantive academic research about genre romance texts and literacy practices.

 - To encourage a well-informed public discourse about genre romance texts and literacy practices.

 The RWA Research Grant Program is open to faculty at accredited colleges and universities, independent scholars with significant publication records, and dissertation candidates who have completed all course work and qualifying exams.
-No candidate need be a member of the RWA.
+The candidate does not need to be a member of the RWA.

-Scholars who have won a grant may apply again, for a new project, beginning the fourth year after receiving the award (Example: If the award was received in April of 2000, the recipient can apply again with the competition beginning in the Fall of 2003.)
+Scholars who have won a grant may apply again, for a new project, beginning the fourth year after receiving the award.
+(Example: If the award was received in April of 2020, the recipient can apply again with the competition beginning in the fall of 2023.)
 The application must include evidence of the completion and publication of the first funded project.